thunderbird/webext-docs/menus.rst

       :name: [``selectedFolder``]
       :type: (:ref:`folders.MailFolder`)

       The selected folder, if the context menu was opened in the folder pane.
-The ``accountsRead`` permission is required.
+The :permission:`accountsRead` permission is required.

    .. api-member::
       :name: [``selectedMessages``]
       :type: (:ref:`messages.MessageList`)

       The selected messages, if the context menu was opened in the message list.
-The ``messagesRead`` permission is required.
+The :permission:`messagesRead` permission is required.

    .. api-member::